-All Broadway Design Guide projects require the submittal of an application, referred to as a "Design Overlay Plan," which includes plans and materials as defined in accordance with Section Planning may require additional documents or materials as deemed necessary.
-Prior to the Issuance of a building permit, projects will be reviewed by the Director of Planning for compliance with these design guidelines and standards, per the procedures established in Section 8.2.5 of Chapter 1A 13-08-of the LAMC regarding Director Determinations, Besign Overlay Plan Approvals.
+All Broadway Design Guide projects require the submittal of an application, referred to as a "Design Overlay Plan," which includes plans and materials as defined in Section 13.08 E of the Los Angeles Municipal Code.
+The Director of Planning may require additional documents or materials as deemed necessary.
+Prior to the issuance of a building permit, projects will be reviewed by the Director of Planning for compliance with these design guidelines and standards, per the procedures established in Section 13.08 of the LAMC regarding Design Overlay Plan Approvals.

 For projects involving historic resources, staff may require that a historic assessment or some other appropriate evaluation, as determined by staff, be conducted by an approved historic consultant.